stonychen/anno-cli/README.md

 ```

-#### Step 3 Your generated files likes below.
+#### Step 3 The generated files likes below.

-NOTE:If you don't wanna generate test files, we cannot decide except you don't define in template folder.
+NOTE:If you don't wanna generate test files, we cannot decide except you don't define it in template folder.
 About this, We will improve it later, like prompting a question to let you to decide whether you generate test files.

 src/foo-bar/index.page.tsx
 ```